vivacityapp/docs/README.md

-# docs
+# VIVA CITY solutions
-Documentation for the Viva City
+A public documentation to describe the usage of the services by the users